 1) TSP’ll cover the entire cost of drop-in classes, up to $10/class.
-For example, if you have a receipt for $17, you’ll receive $10 back in reimbursement.
+For example, if you have a receipt for $17, you’ll receive a reimbursement of $10.
 If you have another receipt for $5, you’ll receive the full $5 back.
-We hope this encourages teachers to charge for their online classes :)
+We hope this encourages teachers to charge for their online classes!

 3) We’re changing the guidelines to accept receipts for online training anywhere in the world.
 However, we can only reimburse in Canadian dollars ie if the receipt is for $5 USD, we can only reimburse $5 CAD.
 Best to try and have your receipts converted to CAD.
 Please note: credit card and and bank statements are not an acceptable form of receipts.
 Please see receipt requirements below.

 4) Class cards and memberships are still reimbursed at 50% of the total receipt.

 5) Workshops are still reimbursed at 50% of the total receipt.

 6) We’re waiving the minimum monthly reimbursement.

 Receipts from the previous two months are eligible.
-However, you must renew your membership to receive subsidies in the new membership year.
+However, your membership must be current to receive subsidies.